 Has the science of mindfulness lost its mind?

 Two articles on PainSci cite Farias 2016: 1.
 The Complete Guide to Low Back Pain 2.
-The Tyranny of Yoga, Meditation, and Mindfulness
+The Tyranny of Yoga and Meditation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.